immcantation/presto/README.md

 3. Unzip the pRESTO bundle into a directory of your choice and add that directory to your `%Path%`.
-On Windows 7 the `%Path%` setting is located under 'Control Panel' -> 'System and Security' -> 'System' -> 'Advanced System Settings' -> 'Environment variables' -> 'System variables' -> 'Path'
+On Windows 7 the `%Path%` setting is located under Control Panel -> System and Security -> System -> Advanced System Settings -> Environment variables -> System variables -> Path

 4. The pRESTO scripts should then be directly executable from the Command Prompt.
    If not, correct the file association for `.py` files by right-clicking on a